Post

 sudo nvidia-ctk cdi generate --output=/etc/cdi/nvidia.yaml

-Using NVIDIA Container Runtime hook with CDI can cause conflicts, so if /usr/share/containers/oci/hooks.d/oci-nvidia-hook.json exists, delete that file or be careful not to run containers with the NVIDIA_VISIBLE_DEVICES environment variable set.
+Using NVIDIA Container Runtime hook with CDI may cause conflicts, so if /usr/share/containers/oci/hooks.d/oci-nvidia-hook.json exists, delete the file or be careful not to run containers with the NVIDIA_VISIBLE_DEVICES environment variable set.

 1